windborne/corkscrew/README.md

   "build": "build.sh", // the build script.
 May be a file or a bash command.
 Optional }
 ```

+You can generate this file interactively by calling `corkscrew generate [name, defaults to corkscrew.json]`

 ## Commands
 All commands have a help option, eg ```corkscrew help generate```.